When executives misbehave, all-male boards are part of the problem

 In February, Uber was rocked by sexism and sexual harassment allegations by a former engineer.
 The company launched an investigation into its workforce, which was conducted by former U.S. Attorney General Eric Holder over several months.
 Until Arianna Huffington joined in April 2016, Uber had an all-male board.
 In June of this year, the company added a second woman.

-In the interest of disclosure, two out of nine board members on the board of Time Warner, CNN's parent company, are women.
-Additionally, there are four women out of the 13 members on the board of AT&T, which is expected to acquire Time Warner.
+In the interest of disclosure, two out of nine board members on the board of Time Warner (TWX), CNN's parent company, are women.
+Additionally, there are four women out of the 13 members on the board of AT&T (T, Tech30), which is expected to acquire Time Warner.

 Having more women serve on boards may help to set a more respectful tone.
 But it seems that public embarrassment and litigation are usually what catalyzes a company's move to bring more women onto their boards.